anantaacharya/BINF101/docs/source/connection.rst

 Preparing the environment
 =========================

+**The following section is for information only, you do not need to do for this class. **

-suggest Conda environment for easy install
+I suggest Conda environment for easy install

 Install miniconda
 =================